What is a Rotator Cuff Injury?

 If you have a rotator cuff injury, you may be intimidated by the long-term disability process.
 You do not have to fight the insurance companies alone.
 An experienced disability attorney will guide you through the process and give you the best chance of getting the benefits you deserve for your rotator cuff injury.

-The experienced disability attorneys at the Ortiz Law Firm can help you through every step of the process, from initial application to potential appeals.
+The experienced disability attorneys at the Ortiz Law Firm can help you through the process, from appeals to potential litigation.
 You can seek help without worrying about upfront costs or unexpected bills.
 Our law experts will focus on your case so you can focus on your illness.

 The Ortiz Law Firm has successfully represented people in disability cases across the United States.
 To see how we can help you win your long-term disability case, call us at (850) 308-7833